chpolste/ecmwf-api-futures/README.md

 Both `ECMWFServerData` and `ECMWFService` implement the `Executor` interface of [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html#executor-objects).
 Compatible replacements for the functions `wait` and `as_completed` of that module are available too.

+If the module is run as

+    python -m ecmwfapi_futures ...

+it acts as a parallel implementation of the [mars](https://confluence.ecmwf.int//download/attachments/56664858/mars) script, accepting multiple input files containing one MARS request each.

 Please consult the docstrings and source code to obtain more information.